 Feel like exploring a space that is full of sustainable ideas, ethical cafes and amazing art?
-Look no further, Florence Street in Brunswick has it all.
+We have you covered, Florence Street in Brunswick has it all.
 Jump off the train at Anstey station and see for yourself.

 Brunswick is full of startling, beautiful and unexpected art.
 As soon as you get off the train at Anstey you will notice a massive mural depicting the mesmerising ‘Selene’ by artist Loretta Lizzio and well known silo artist Cam Scale.
 This gorgeous scene of a woman surrounded by flowers is a humbling sight.